-Before the audit kernel option (Audit Subsystem) can be configured, it needs to be included for the kernel build.
-Use the audit_setup utility to configure the audit subsystem any time after the kernel build.
+Before the audit subsystem kernel option can be configured, it needs to be included for the kernel build.
+Use the sysman auditconfig utility to configure the audit subsystem any time after the kernel build.
 Compaq recommends that you configure and run audit as follows:

 - Use the default location for audit logs (/var/audit/auditlog.nnn).
-For overflow protection, put the audit logs on a file system other than root (/) and /usr. - Establish an alternate location for audit logs to provide for an overflow of audit log data by editing the /etc/sec/auditd_loc file. - Send auditd messages to the console (/dev/console). - Set the audit mask to audit trusted_events and to log the name of a user (as described in your site policy) who attempts to log into an invalid account.
+For overflow protection, put the audit logs on a file system other than root (/) and /usr. - Establish an alternate location for audit logs to provide for an overflow of audit log data by editing the /etc/sec/auditd\loc file. - Send auditd messages to the console (/dev/console). - Set the audit mask to audit trusted\events and to log the name of a user (as described in your site policy) who attempts to log in to an invalid account.